donellaheld/recipesilike/README.md

 # Recipes I Like

-This is a collection of recipes i like, compiled from various sources, with my own alterations.
+This is a collection of recipes i like, compiled from various sources, with my alterations.

 ## Instant Pot Recipes
 * [Instant Pot Biryani](biryani.md)